Isole Egadi

 About Isole Egadi

-Isole Egadi is a marine protected area off the western coast of Sicily, Italy, encompassing the Egadi archipelago of Favignana, Levanzo, and Marettimo along with several smaller islets.
-Established in 1991, it is the largest marine protected area in the Mediterranean, covering approximately 53,992 hectares of sea and coastline.
-The islands sit where the Tyrrhenian and African tectonic plates meet, creating dramatic underwater topography with depths dropping rapidly from shallow coastal shelves to abyssal plains.
+Isole Egadi is a marine protected area off the western coast of Sicily, Italy, encompassing the Egadi archipelago of Favignana, Levanzo, and Marettimo along with the smaller islets of Formica and Maraone.
+Established in 1991, it is the largest marine protected area in Europe, covering 53,992 hectares of sea and coastline.
+[1] The islands sit where the Tyrrhenian and African tectonic plates meet, creating dramatic underwater topography with depths dropping rapidly from shallow coastal shelves to abyssal plains.
 The area protects some of the Mediterranean's most extensive Posidonia oceanica seagrass meadows, critical nursery habitat for commercially important fish species.
-The islands have been inhabited since prehistoric times, with Levanzo's Grotta del Genovese containing Paleolithic and Neolithic cave paintings.
-Favignana's historic mattanza tuna fishery, practiced for centuries, became one of the Mediterranean's most iconic and controversial fishing traditions.
+The islands have been inhabited since prehistoric times, with Levanzo's Grotta del Genovese containing Palaeolithic and Neolithic cave art.
+Favignana's historic mattanza tuna fishery, practised for centuries, became one of the Mediterranean's most iconic fishing traditions before ending in 2007.

 Wildlife Ecosystems

 The marine waters of the Egadi archipelago support exceptional biodiversity resulting from the convergence of Tyrrhenian and African marine currents.
 Bottlenose dolphins are regularly sighted, and the deeper waters around Marettimo occasionally host fin whales and sperm whales.
-The monk seal, one of the world's most endangered marine mammals, was historically present and occasional sightings suggest potential recolonization from surviving populations.
+The monk seal, one of the world's most endangered marine mammals, was historically present and occasional sightings suggest potential recolonisation from surviving populations.
 Bluefin tuna still pass through the channel between the islands during their spring migration, though in greatly reduced numbers compared to historical records.
 Seabird colonies include Scopoli's shearwaters, storm petrels, and the rare Audouin's gull.
-The rocky coastlines harbor diverse fish communities including groupers, whose populations have recovered significantly since the establishment of no-take zones.
+The rocky coastlines harbour diverse fish communities including groupers, whose populations have recovered significantly since the establishment of no-take zones.
 Sea turtles, particularly loggerheads, use the area for feeding and occasional nesting.
-The extensive Posidonia meadows function as underwater nurseries for hundreds of marine species.
+[1]

 Flora Ecosystems

 The terrestrial vegetation of the Egadi Islands reflects their Mediterranean island ecology, with species adapted to salt spray, wind exposure, and summer drought.
 Mediterranean maquis with lentisk, rosemary, wild olive, and carob dominates the coastal slopes, transitioning to garrigue of low aromatic shrubs on the most exposed headlands.
 Marettimo, the most mountainous island, supports a richer flora including Aleppo pine stands and endemic species found nowhere else.
-The islands collectively host approximately 630 plant species, with a significant proportion of endemics and sub-endemics reflecting their long isolation.
-Cultivated landscapes on Favignana include abandoned field systems and ancient garden walls that now support semi-wild plant communities.
-The submarine Posidonia oceanica meadows, while not flowering plants in the conventional garden sense, form the most ecologically critical vegetation community, stabilizing sediments and producing oxygen while providing habitat for marine organisms.
+The islands collectively host approximately 630 plant species, with a significant proportion of endemics and sub-endemics.
+The submarine Posidonia oceanica meadows form the most ecologically critical vegetation community, stabilising sediments, producing oxygen, and providing habitat for marine organisms.
+[1]

 Geology